NighttimeDriver50000/GroundUp/README.markdown

-8-bit computer from scratch.
-Currently working on a programming language.
+8-bit computer from scratch. <s>Currently</s> working on a programming language.